Standard language: Brazil

+The sociolect of prestige of mineiro spoken in the capital of Minas Gerais, Belo Horizonte, is the accent from Brazilian Portuguese that is the nearest to sotaque neutro.

+Africa and Europe

+European and African dialects have differing realizations of /ʁ/ than Brazilian dialects, with the former using [ʁ] and [r] and the latter using [x], [h], or [χ].

 Serbo-Croatian

 Four standard variants of the pluricentric Serbo-Croatian are spoken in Bosnia and Herzegovina, Croatia, Montenegro, and Serbia.
 They all have the same dialect basis (Štokavian).
 These variants do differ slightly, as is the case with other pluricentric languages, but not to a degree that would justify considering them as different languages.
 The differences between the variants do not hinder mutual intelligibility and do not undermine the integrity of the system as a whole.
-Compared to the differences between the variants of English, German, French, Spanish, or Portuguese, the distinctions between the variants of Serbo-Croatian are less significant.
-Serbia, Croatia, Bosnia and Herzegovina, and Montenegro in their constitution have all named the language differently.
+Compared to the differences between the variants of English, German, French, Spanish, or Portuguese, the distinctions between the variants of Serbo-Croatian are less significant.Nonetheless, Serbia, Croatia, Bosnia and Herzegovina, and Montenegro have all named the language differently in their constitutions.

 Somali

 In Somalia, Northern Somali (or North-Central Somali) forms the basis for Standard Somali, particularly the Mudug dialect of the northern Darod clan.
 Northern Central Somali has frequently been used by famous Somali poets as well as the political elite, and thus has the most prestige among other Somali dialects.